-- · radiochemistry and neutron activation analysis
+- radiochemistry and neutron activation analysis

-- · radiation effects on materials
+- radiation effects on materials

-- · neutron radiography and radioscopy
+- neutron radiography and radioscopy

-- · nuclear reactor analysis and design
+- nuclear reactor analysis and design

-- · fuel cycles and fuel management
+- fuel cycles and fuel management

-- · neutron and gamma bubble dosimetry
+- neutron and gamma bubble dosimetry

 - nuclear fuel and fission product release behaviour response

-- · artificial intelligence applications to nuclear systems
+- artificial intelligence applications to nuclear systems

-- · health physics and radiation protection
+- health physics and radiation protection

 - nuclear accident response

 - nuclear radiation detection and measurement

-Candidates for the degrees; Master of Science, Master of Applied Science, Master of Engineering or Doctor of Philosophy will be admitted under the general admission requirements.
+Candidates for the degrees; Master of Science, Master of Applied Science, Master of Engineering, or Doctor of Philosophy will be admitted under the general admission requirements.
 Details regarding admission to the Royal Military College as a graduate student can be found in the Admission to Graduate Studies section of this calendar

-▲ Important: All students must complete the zero-credit course Al500: Academic Integrity or an equivalent course by the end of their first term of study.
+Important: All students must complete the zero-credit course AI500: Academic Integrity or an equivalent course by the end of their first term of study.

-The Masters of Engineering degree will be awarded to candidates who successfully complete a programme of studies normally comprised of eight (8) term courses at the graduate level plus a project.
+The Masters of Engineering (MEng) will be awarded to candidates who successfully complete the 10-credit programme of studies normally comprised of:

-1 The academic portion of the Academic Qualification (AQ) AEXO, Advanced Ammunition Engineering qualification, is comprised of the following courses: CC508, CC510, CC512, CC514, CC551, CC561, CC577, CC579 and PR500.
+- 8 term courses at the graduate level (8 credits), plus - a project (2 credits). - The academic portion of the Academic Qualification (AQ) AEXO, Advanced Ammunition Engineering qualification, is comprised of the following courses: CC508, CC510, CC512, CC514, CC551, CC561, CC577, CC579 and PR500.
 It is expected to be completed in one calendar year (12 months).

-The Master of Science degree or the Master of Applied Science degree will be awarded to candidates who successfully complete a programme of studies normally comprised of five (5) lecture courses at the graduate level plus a thesis.
-The degree when pursued full-time in the residential programme normally requires five (5) academic terms or two (2) academic years plus the intervening summer to complete.
+The Master of Science (MSc) or the Master of Applied Science (MASc) will be awarded to candidates who successfully complete an 11-credit programme of studies normally comprised of;

+- 5 term courses at the graduate level (5 credits), plus - a thesis (6 credits).

+• The degree when pursued full-time in the residential programme normally requires five academic terms to complete. (two academic years plus the intervening summer)

-The Doctor of Philosophy in Environmental, Nuclear, and Chemical and Materials Science or Engineering, will be awarded to candidates who successfully complete a programme of studies normally comprised of at least eight (8) lecture courses, at the graduate level, plus a thesis.
+The Doctor of Philosophy (PhD in Environmental, Nuclear, and Chemical and Materials Science or Engineering, will be awarded to candidates who successfully complete a 14-credit programme of studies normally comprised of

+- 8 term courses, at the graduate level (8 credits), plus - a thesis (6 credits).